tariksavas/tarject/README.md

 ## How to Use
 After importing this Framework into your project, you can read this document to get information about how to use it and examine the `Samples` folder for sample uses.

-### Context
+## Context
 The referenced `GameObjectInstallers` and `Container` are kept in Context, which is an abstract class.
 There are **3** different classes that inherit this class.
 Each context has a hierarchical parent context.
 If the relevant object cannot be found in the context during the `Resolve` process, it is searched in the parent context.
 * **ProjectContext** = It is the `first` context to be executed in all Contexts.
 In the application, 1 ProjectContext can be defined.
 In Awake, `DontDestroyOnLoad` is called and `Instance` is kept statically.
 There is no parent context defined.
 It can be created in the scene by selecting `Tarject/ProjectContext` from the MenuItems.
 * **SceneContext** = It is the `second` context to be executed in all Contexts.
 It carries the container of the scene in which it was created.
 As long as the scene runs, it runs.
 Parent context is defined as `ProjectContext`.
 It can be created in the scene by selecting `Tarject/SceneContext` from the MenuItems.
-* **ProjectContext** = It is the `third` context to be executed in all Contexts.
+* **GameObjectContext** = It is the `third` context to be executed in all Contexts.
 More than one GameObjectContext can be executed at the same time.
 Parent context is defined as `SceneContext`.
 It can be created in the scene by selecting `Tarject/GameObjectContext` from the MenuItems.

-### Installer
+## Installer
 There are two types of installers: `GameObjectInstaller` and `ObjectInstaller`.
 These installers have an abstract `Install` method where bind operations are called.
 The container in the context in which the installs are called is also sent as a parameter to this method.
 * **GameObjectInstaller** = The installers in the scene must be derived from this class and referenced in any context in the scene.
 ```csharp